 If you’re in Medora in the summer, check out the Medora Musical.
 The live, open-air musical is about the most American thing you’ll ever see and brings the “Old West” to life through song, dance, and fireworks!
 For those who want to learn more about the history of American frontier life, a trip to Williston will lead you to the Fort Buford State Historic Site and Fort Union Trading Post National Historic Site.

-Fort Buford, once an essential military supply depot during the American Indian Wars, and Fort Union Trading Post both house terrific exhibits, artifacts, and reenactments and help paint a clear picture of life in the Dakotas for settlers and Natives during those devastating wars.
+Fort Buford, once an essential military supply depot during the American Indian Wars, and Fort Union Trading Post are terrific house exhibits, artifacts, and reenactments that help paint a clear picture of life in the Dakotas for settlers and Natives during those devastating wars.

-North Dakota has plenty for the city bug too, mostly in the largest (and still quite small) city Fargo.
+North Dakota has plenty for the city bug, mainly in the largest (and still relatively small) city, Fargo.
 For a taste of some of Fargo’s favorites, check out Smiling Moose, a deli with fresh soups and INSANE sandwiches loved by locals.
-Mezzaluna is the hotspot for finer dining, with fresh takes on American classics and innovative cocktails.
+Mezzaluna is the hotspot for finer dining, with new takes on American classics and innovative cocktails.

-For beer lovers, the Drekker Brewing Company offers a tour of their sleek brewery and serves delectable beers in their Viking long hall-themed taproom, and is a great place to start or end your night out.
+For beer lovers, the Drekker Brewing Company offers a tour of their sleek brewery and serves delicious beers in their Viking-long hall-themed taproom, and it is a great place to start or end your night out.